ferreira-tb/tauri-store/docs/src/pinia/getting-started.md

 :::

 ::: tip
-The stores won't be saver nor synchronized until you call the `start` method.
+The stores won't be saved nor synchronized until you call the `start` method.
 :::